fragarco/wp-ts-react-hapi-bloilerplate/README.md

 You need to have node 12.X installed in your system.
 After cloning this repository run the following commands from a command shell inside the project root directory:

 npm install
-rpm build
+rpm run build
 npm start

-After the server prints its information about from where it is serving data, you can open a web browser and connecto to http://localhost:8080.
+After the server prints its information about from where it is serving data, you can open a web browser and connect to http://localhost:8080.